Citadel of Pamplona: The strength of the citadel

-During the Spanish Civil War, the rebels carried out numerous executions of Republicans at the Socorro Gate, through a very harsh repression in Navarre.
-A plaque was placed in his memory in 2007 that was replaced in March 2012 by a monolith with the same text in the area of the moats near the street, Socorro Gate.
-The inscription, in Spanish and Basque, reads as follows:
+During the Spanish Civil War, the Nationalist forces carried out numerous executions of members and supporters of the Republican side at the Socorro Gate, as part of the broader repression in Navarre.
+A commemorative plaque was installed in 2007 and was replaced in March 2012 by a monolith bearing the same text, located in the area of the moat near the Socorro Gate.
+The inscription, in Spanish and Basque, reads:

-"The city council and the city of Pamplona as a tribute to the 298 residents shot in 1936 for defending freedom and social justice."
+"The City Council and the city of Pamplona, in tribute to the 298 residents shot in 1936 for defending freedom and social justice."

 The citadel today

-In 1964, the town of Pamplona was no longer used by the military.
-The military area of Pamplona was turned into a popular park (known in Spanish as La Planta de la Ciudadela), with the old military buildings being used for cultural events.
+In 1964, the Citadel of Pamplona ceased to be used for military purposes.
+The former military area was subsequently converted into a public park, known in Spanish as La Planta de la Ciudadela, with the historic military buildings adapted for cultural and civic activities.